Chandler W. Johnson: Second flag raising

 When Lieutenant Colonel Johnson received word of Forrestal's wish, he angrily remarked "The hell with that!"
 Johnson wanted to retrieve the flag as soon as possible since he believed the flag belonged to his battalion.
 Johnson then sent his assistant operations officer, Second Lieutenant Ted Tuttle, down to the beach to secure a larger flag to raise over Suribachi.

 Johnson then ordered Severance to have his Marines lay a telephone wire up to the top of Suribachi.
 Severance sent Sergeant Michael Strank, Corporal Harlon Block, and Privates First Class Ira Hayes, Franklin Sousley, and Rene Gagnon to the battalion command post to tie in the telephone wire and obtain radio batteries for Schrier.
 As the five Marines arrived at the command post, Tuttle also returned to Johnson with a 96 by 56 inch flag which he had acquired from USS LST-779.
 Johnson handed the flag to Gagnon and then told Strank to raise the second flag and have Schrier "save the small flag for me."

 Strank then led the small group up Suribachi; where Strank, Block, Hayes, Sousley, and Private First Classes Harold Schultz and Harold Keller raised the second flag.
 The second flag raising was captured in the famous photograph taken by Joe Rosenthal.
 The first flag was brought back down Suribachi and returned to Lieutenant Colonel Johnson, who promptly placed it in the battalion safe.

 Death

 Lieutenant Colonel Johnson continued to lead 2/28 in the battle after the flag raising, advancing to the northeast end of the island.
 By March 2, the battalion was fighting over rugged terrain north of Hill 362A, in which the Japanese had constructed well-fortified positions.
 The lead companies sustained heavy casualties and were pinned down, and Johnson moved to the front line in order to reorganize his battalion to continue the assault.
-As Johnson was moving from one company to another, his body was mangled and he was instantly killed by an exploding mortar round.
+As Johnson was moving from one company to another, he was killed instantly by an exploding mortar round.

 Chandler W. Johnson was posthumously awarded the Navy Cross for his actions during the battle.
 His remains were interred in the National Memorial Cemetery of the Pacific in Honolulu, Hawaii.